learnlatex/learnlatex.github.io/en/more-08.md

 \midrule
 1        &   2.3456 \\
 1.2      &   34.2345 \\
-2.3      &   90.473 \\
+-2.3      &   90.473 \\
 40       &   5642.5 \\
 5.3      &   1.2e3 \\
-0.2      &    e4 \\
+0.2      &    1e4 \\
 \bottomrule
 \end{tabular}
 \end{document}
 ```

-Note that any non-numeric cell must be "protected" by enclosing it with braces.
+Note that any non-numeric cell must be "protected" by enclosing it in braces.

-The package provides many possibilities for formatting the numbers in
+The `siunitx` package provides many possibilities for formatting the numbers in
 different ways; see the [package
 documentation](https://texdoc.net/pkg/siunitx).